International League T20: History

-The International League T20 (ILT20) was officially announced by the Emirates Cricket Board (ECB) in 2022 as a new professional T20 franchise league based in the United Arab Emirates.
-The aim was to establish a world-class tournament that would position the UAE as a key destination in the global T20 cricket calendar.

-The inaugural season was initially planned for 2022 but was later postponed due to scheduling conflicts and organizational preparations.
-The first edition of the league was eventually held from 13 January to 12 February 2023.
+The league was officially announced by the Emirates Cricket Board (ECB) in June 2022 as a professional Twenty20 franchise league based in the United Arab Emirates.
+The league was initially planned to begin in early 2023, with its first season window announced in June 2022.
+However, due to scheduling conflicts and organisational preparations, the inaugural edition was later rescheduled and eventually held from 13 January to 12 February 2023.

-The league featured six city-based franchises, several of which were owned by companies that also own teams in other major leagues like the Indian Premier League (IPL).
-This included ownership links to teams such as Mumbai Indians, Kolkata Knight Riders, and Delhi Capitals.
-The ILT20 adopted a unique player policy, allowing teams to field up to nine overseas players in the playing XI — a structure different from most other leagues, which usually limit overseas players to four or five.
-This allowed the tournament to attract a large number of international stars.
-To support domestic cricket, each team was also required to include at least two UAE players in their squad.
-The league served both as an entertainment product and as a platform for developing local talent in the UAE.
+The league was created with the aim of establishing a world-class T20 tournament and positioning the UAE as a major destination on the global cricket calendar.
+The tournament featured six city-based franchises, several of which were owned by companies that also own teams in other major leagues such as the Indian Premier League, including ownership links to Mumbai Indians, Kolkata Knight Riders, and Delhi Capitals.

+The ILT20 adopted a distinctive squad composition policy, allowing teams to field up to nine overseas players in a playing XI, significantly higher than most other franchise leagues.
+To support domestic cricket development, each team was required to include at least two UAE players in their squad.

+Although the tournament initially did not have official status because the Emirates Cricket Board is an Associate member of the International Cricket Council, the ILT20 became the first Associate member–run franchise league to be granted List A status by the ICC in December 2023.
+As a result, all matches and player statistics are officially recognised.

-Gulf Giants, who defeated Desert Vipers in the final.
+The inaugural season was won by Gulf Giants, who defeated Desert Vipers in the final.